GDQuest/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The commit message follows our guidelines.
 - For bug fixes and features:
     - [ ] You tested the changes.
-    - [ ] You updated the docs or changelog.

 Related issue (if applicable): #